 What are febrile seizures?

-Febrile seizures are most common in toddlers.
+Febrile seizures (also known as febrile convulsions) are most common in toddlers.
 Although they can be very alarming, they're usually not dangerous.
-Children are exhausted after a seizure but will usually recover within about an hour.
+Children are exhausted and sleepy after a seizure but will usually recover within about an hour.

 Febrile seizures may occur in children if their temperature rises quickly or if they have a very high temperature.
 During a febrile seizure, muscles in their body contract suddenly (“spasm”), they lose consciousness or don't respond to you.
 Their arms and legs may twitch and jerk, or their body may become unnaturally stiff and rigid.
 Sometimes their arms and legs relax quite suddenly again.
 Many children have dilated (big) pupils or a fixed gaze.
 Often their eyes roll back.
 Their lips or face may turn blue.